 To find out if your preschool participates in DPP, visit our find a preschool search tool and verify the programs participation.
 If your program is not listed, please email us at email@example.com.
 We would be happy to reach out to them and tell them about the benefits of signing up to be a DPP preschool partner.

 ALL Denver families, regardless of income are eligible for tuition credits.
 To ensure families with the greatest need are able to afford the highest quality early education, tuition credits are distributed on a sliding scale.
 The sliding scale is based on household income, household size, the length of day a child attends preschool and the quality rating of the program the child is enrolled in.
 You can use our Tuition Credit Calculator to see how much tuition credit your family may be eligible for.

 Submittal of income verification is optional; if parent or guardian chooses to not provide verification of income they are choosing the minimum level of financial assistance.

 When you apply, if income is reported, verification of one month’s (4 consecutive weeks) gross income is required, for at least one parent/guardian reporting income in the DPP application.
 If more than one month’s income is submitted, the most recent documents are used for the calculations.
 You may also complete and sign a DPP Income Affidavit instead.
 To request an Income Affidavit please email firstname.lastname@example.org.

-If you answered “yes” to all four questions above, your child may be eligible for an additional Gap Scholarship from the Denver Preschool Program!
-For more information please call 303.595.4377 or email email@example.com.
+If these statements are true for your family, your child may be eligible for additional funding from the Denver Preschool Program!
+For more information, please view this page, call 303.595.4377 or email email@example.com.

 When Can I Apply?